Defensive Coordinator / Defensive Line

 In 2014, Dunbar served as an offensive analyst and the three prior seasons as a graduate assistant on the defensive staff.
 Dunbar began as an intern in the strength and conditioning program during the 2010 season.

-Chad Lucas, an Alabama State alum and former NFL receiver, enters his third season as an assistant coach for Alabama State and his second on the field after returning to the program to serve as the team’s skill development coordinator.
+Chad Lucas, an Alabama State alum and former NFL receiver, enters his third season as an assistant coach for Alabama State and his second on the field after returning to the program as the team’s skill development coordinator.
 He will move to the outside receivers this season.